Ladies Evening Group

 Via the parish office on 01202 660612 or Email firstname.lastname@example.org

-The Music group plays on the 4th Sunday of the month, at the all age worship services.
+The band plays most Sunday evenings and on the 4th Sunday morning of the month.

-We usually meet to practice for about 3/4 of an hour after the morning service the week before.
+We usually meet to practice for about 3/4 of an hour before the service.

 If you enjoy singing and having fun, then St George’s Church Choir is for you.